Midland's Legacy Scholarship Program Legacy Agencies

 Student volunteers needed as adult literacy tutors and computer tutors.
 Student volunteers can expect to witness the tremendous impact when adult literacy goals are accomplished, not only for the Adult Learners and their families, but also the volunteers, themselves.

-Approved to sign off on hours: Cris Shaw, Patci Lewis, Katie DeWitt.
+Approved to sign off on hours: Amanda Cuellar and Patci Lewis.

 Midland-Odessa Symphony & Chorale

 Contact Person: Rino Irving, 563-0921, email@example.com or Jeannette Kolokoff firstname.lastname@example.org

 Student volunteers will assist with a variety of tasks, such as sorting performance materials (music) into folders, preparing rehearsal materials, and assisting with marketing mail-outs.
 Student volunteers can expect to gain knowledge and understanding of the preparation involved in presenting symphonic music to the community.